tluck/TD-demo/README.md

 ### Importing data

-Run this command to import the sample data to the sample database
+Run this command to import the sample data to the sample database - will create the sales_data table

 ```
-cd sample_data
+cd TD-Demo/sample_data
 ./my_database_load.bash
 ```